caiovini64/moviee/README.md

 - [Responsive Builder](https://pub.dev/packages/responsive_builder) - To create a responsive UI

 #### That app uses Firebase Hosting for the fast deployment and  Continuous Integration as a Single-Page web app.

+## User Comments
+"A confortable place to discover, and save, movies you didn't know you like.", by Raphael.
+A movie lover and Netflix finisher.